Ecuador

 Ecuador has two main cities whose colonial historic centres are listed as a UNESCO World Heritage Site, QUITO and CUENCA.
+Nestled in the Andes mountains both cities represent the best of urban Ecuador.
+Both have a wealth of fine museums, beautiful churches, lovely plazas, and several other tourist attractions.

 Listed as a UNESCO World Heritage Site, Quito – the capital of Ecuador – is a city full of flavors.
 Colonial buildings dating from the “Conquistadores” era are abundant, as evidenced by the 86 churches within it.
 There are many possibilities for visits during your tour/stay in Quito.
 Below are the main places to visit.
 In the capital of Ecuador, the list is far from exhaustive, as there are so many exceptional places steeped in national history.
 Each alley is enriched by anecdotes in store for you!